cgeyer/webexcc-console/README.md

 ### Update Document / `db/update`

 Updates documents (maps to the [updateOne()](https://www.mongodb.com/docs/drivers/node/current/crud/update/modify/) function of MongoDB using the `$set` operator), but doesn't create a new object if no document with the specified query parameters is found.
-Returns the JSON object defined by the MongoDB `updatedOne()` function.
+Returns the JSON object defined by the MongoDB `updateOne()` function.

 Expected parameters:
 * `dbName`: the name of the database where to search for the document.